toddhorner/AFT/NH.md

 ####  State Plan for Agriculture
 1. **NO**
 2. [The State Development Plan](https://www.nh.gov/oep/planning/resources/documents/state-development-plan.pdf) contains a section on agriculture, but no material regarding farmland preservation.
+Also, need to check in with the NH Office of Energy and Management to see whether a more recent version of the plan exists.
+Updates are mandated by statute, but the latest version available online is from 2000.

 #### State Planning Goals Relate to Agriculture
 1.  **YES**